The Web address of this

 wounds, you need to be sober (free of addiction) - but you probably can't achieve stable

-sobriety if you're controlled by false selves (wounded).
+sobriety if you're psychologically wounded.
 Two fundament

 questions you need to answer honestly are:

 addicted to any of the four things noted above?